Estimate – 12 weeks

-Addressing the task of future scalability, we faced two significant technical difficulties while developing a universal firmware:
+Addressing the task of future scalability of the platform in the EV market, we faced two significant technical difficulties while developing a universal firmware:

 In addition, a protocol must be specified for each parameter to receive data.
 Suppose the temperature sensors operate via various protocols such as the i2c or Modbus.
 In that case, choosing a protocol should be configurable to ensure the flexibility needed for further scaling by connecting different hardware.

-To solve this problem, we devised a universal structure that allows administrators to declare and configure various firmware parameters with the capability of adding new protocols.
+To solve this problem, we devised a universal structure that allows administrators of the EV station charging management platform to declare and configure various firmware parameters with the capability of adding new protocols.